Indiana to Florida Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-When you book your shipment, simply provide us with your pickup address in Indiana and your delivery address in Florida.
-Our experienced carriers will handle the rest, making your move as seamless as possible.
+Here’s how it works: when you book your shipment, simply provide your preferred pickup address in Indiana and your delivery address in Florida.
+Your assigned carrier will come directly to those locations to load and unload your vehicle.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.